 | Car Differences|

-All the different car design changes that went through development.
+All the various car design changes that went through development.

-- The game’s challenge sheet requirements for Revenge takedowns are almost impossible to achieve.
+- The game’s challenge sheet requirements for Revenge takedowns are extraordinarily difficult.

-- Most events are way more difficult than in the Final game.
+- Most events are far more difficult than in the final game.

-- Cut singleplayer Crash Tour events.
-Only remains as a splitscreen multiplayer gamemode in the final game.
+- A type of singleplayer event referred to as Crash Tour was cut.
+This mode only remains as a splitscreen multiplayer gamemode in the final game.

-- There are a couple of new Signature Takedowns that are not in the final game.
+- There are a couple of Signature Takedowns that are not in the final game.